chritter/argo_manifest/README.md

-# ArgoCD Manifests for Deployment on DigitalOcean K8s Cluster
+ArgoCD Manifests

+Deployments as part of seldon project in seldon_project dir